Contributing to Copick

 Plugin Development

 Copick supports a plugin system that allows external Python packages to register CLI commands.
-Commands can be added to the main CLI or organized into groups like inference
+Commands can be added to the main CLI or organized into groups like inference, training, evaluation, process, and convert.

 Supported Entry Point Groups